-The Council Directive 2014/107/EU of 9 December 2014 regarding the mandatory automatic exchange of information in the field of taxation was transposed into the Portuguese Law through the Decree Law No 64/2016, of 11 October 2016.
-Under such law, the issuer is required to collect information regarding certain account holders and report such information to Portuguese Tax Authorities - under forms which, in turn, will report such information to the relevant tax authorities of EU member states or states which have signed the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information for the Common Reporting Standard.
+The Council Directive 2014/107/EU of 9 December 2014 regarding the mandatory automatic exchange of information in the field of taxation was transposed into Portuguese law through Decree Law No 64/2016, of 11 October 2016.
+Under this law, the issuer is required to collect information regarding certain account holders and report such information to the Portuguese tax authorities - under forms which, in turn, will report such information to the relevant tax authorities of EU member states or states which have signed the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information for the Common Reporting Standard.

-In view of the regime enacted by Decree Law No 64/2016 of 11 October, all information regarding the registration of the financial institution, the procedures to comply with the reporting obligations arising thereof and the forms to use to that end were provided by the Ministry of Finance, through Order (Portaria) No 302-B/2016, of 2 December 2016, Order (Portaria) No 302-C/2016, of 2 December 2016, Order (Portaria) No 302-D/2016, of 2 December 2016, as amended by Ministerial Order No 255/2017 of 14 August 2017, and Order (Portaria) No 302-E/2016, of 2 December 2016.
+In view of the regime enacted by Decree Law No 64/2016 of 11 October 2016, all information regarding the registration of the financial institution, the procedures to comply with the reporting obligations arising therefrom and the forms to use to that end were provided by the Ministry of Finance, through Order No 302-B/2016, of 2 December 2016, Order No 302-C/2016, of 2 December 2016, of 2 December 2016, and Order No 302-E/2016, of 2 December 2016, all of which are amended from time to time.